The Vault Regulars

 The Whitelees Mill Beam Engine.

 The engine which catches your eye is the large beam engine on the left.
-It's a Whitelees Beam engine.
+It's the Whitelees Mill Beam engine.

 The engine top beam with connecting rod and clevis.

-This engine, came from Whitelees Mill in Littleborough.
+This engine, came from Whitelees Mill in Littleborough which was a Raising and Finishing Mill.
 It was built and delivered to the mill in 1841 by Petrie of Rochdale.
 The engine finished working around 1946.
 But it is working today at the museum, restored to run on steam as originally built.

 In 1957, CWS who had taken over the mothballed factory decided to get rid of the engine.